Traumatic Brain Injuries and Your Personal Injury Claim

 Common Traumatic Brain Injuries

 These injuries rank among the most common that people involved in accidents ranging from motorcycle collisions to construction accidents experience.
 Regardless of how serious you may think a blow to the head is, it’s always better to play it safe and see a doctor rather than realize down the line you have suffered a traumatic brain injury that has gotten worse without treatment.
-Many of these injuries cause significant cognitive damage and disability that can alter your life through your finances, your career, and your quality of life in general as well.
+Many of these injuries cause significant cognitive damage and disability.
+These effects can alter your finances, career, and quality of life in general.

 Concussion Traumatic Brain Injuries